GeoscienceAustralia/ptha/ptha_access/example_event_access_scripts/random_scenario_sampling/random_scenario_sampling.md

 ```

 The max-stage exceedance-rate curve derived from the random scenarios is
-similar to the PTHA18 result, but there is some error due to the limited number of
+similar to the PTHA18 result, but there is some error due to the limited number
-samples.
-If we increased the number of random scenarios per magnitude from 12
+of samples.
+As we increase the number of random scenarios per magnitude, the
-to something larger, the accuracy would improve.
+accuracy will improve (on average) until the difference is negligible.
+In this
+sense the random sample is statistically consistent with the PTHA18.

 ```r
 # Plot it